velask9/HTML-CSS_Module/readme.md

 - [Specificity](https://www.w3schools.com/css/css_specificity.asp)
 - [HTML Semantic Elements](https://www.w3schools.com/html/html5_semantic_elements.asp)

-# How to Learn
+# What Will This Do?
-What Will This Do (WWTD)?
 This is a game you can play on your own to help you learn style and layout.
 Try to visualize what will happen BEFORE you make a change to something.
 For example:

 How will the display change when 10px is changed to 20px?
 ```